-It fails because you need to write transitions that are missing from file prisonerd2020.stm.
+It fails because you need to write state declarations, initialize some variables, and write transitions that are missing from file prisonerd2024.stm.
 All of your work goes into that file.
-Look for the STUDENT strings in the file.
+Look for the STUDENT comments in the file.

 We will go over the Iterated Prisoner's Dilemma in class.
 You can go over the above linked page for more detail.
 Essentially, in each game of the Iterated Prisoner's Dilemma there are two partners, a process thread ID (tid) of 0, and a tid of 1.
 At each turn, each player makes a move of "defect" or "cooperate" without knowing what the other player will do.
 Then the player computes the penalty for its move in relation to the move made by its partner, according to this scoring table.